hopskipnfall/weenieblocker/README.md

-# weenieblocker
-Chrome Extension to remove whiny fb posts about matchups and tier lists.
+# Weenie Blocker Chrome Extension

 It may stop working tomorrow.
 Deal with it.